Hugo-ter-Doest/chart-parsers/README.md

   end
   return chart
 ```
+The following types of items are used:
+* CYK items are of the form <code>[A, i, j]</code> which means that nonterminal A can produce the sentence from position i to position j.
+* Goal items are of the form <code>[l, r, A]</code> which means that the nonterminal is expected to be recognised somewhere between position l and r.
+* Head-corner items are of the form <code>[S -> NP VP, i, j, l, r] </code> where the right hand side of the production rule has been recognised from position i to j, and the recognised part of the production can generate the sentence from position l to r.

 Given a sentence a1, a2, .. , an, the following set is used to initialise the agenda; it adds goal items to the agenda for the start symbol.
 ```
 D_init_agenda = {[i, j, S]|0 <= i <= j <= n}